-30. Pocket Money
+25. Pocket Money

-Pocket money is kept by the houseparents and is available on request.
-Any large amount of money brought in to college must be handed over to your houseparent who then gives it to the accounts department for safe keeping.
-For those with their own debit cards, you are able to go to the bank during the Tuesday or Thursday Ludlow activity.
+Pocket money is kept by the Houseparents and is available on request.
+Any large amount of money brought into college must be handed over to your houseparent who then gives it to the accounts department for safe keeping.
+For those with their own debit cards, you are able to go to the bank during the regular off-site activity time.
 This is also an opportunity to visit the shops.

-A pocket money account is held for each of the boarders and they can check how much they have spent and how much they have left.
+A pocket money account is held for each of the boarders, and they can check how much they have spent and how much they have left.
 Boarders are encouraged to plan their expenditure wisely and, as such, they are not permitted to become 'overdrawn'.
 Pocket money is used for spending on recreational trips.
 House staff take an active interest in the sensible management of the boarders' accounts and monitor spending very carefully while encouraging students to understand and learn financial independence and responsibility.

-Students may request how much pocket money they would like each week from houseparents at Sunday evening roll call.
+Students may request how much pocket money they would like each week from Houseparents at Sunday evening roll call.

-31. Safeguarding Valuables and Personal Possessions/Security
+26. Safeguarding Valuables and Personal Possessions/Security